ogt/webcommand/README.md

 webCommand(command,arguments, inStream, outStream);
 ```

-To get the list of allowed commands for a CommandServer
+To get the list of allowed commands for a CommandServer.
 ```
 getCommandList()
 ```